ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-ggplot2.md

 teaching: 30
 exercises: 60
 questions:
-- "How can I make publication-grade plots with ggplot2?"
+- "How can I make publication-grade plots with `ggplot2`?"
-- "What are the key concepts underlying ggplot2 plotting?"
+- "What are the key concepts underlying `ggplot2` plotting?"
-- "What are some of the visualisations available through ggplot2?"
+- "What are some of the visualisations available through `ggplot2`?"
 - "How can I save my plot in a specific format (e.g. png)?"
 objectives:
-- "Install the ggplot2 package by installing tidyverse."
+- "Install the `ggplot2` package by installing tidyverse."
-- "Learn basics of ggplot2 with several public datasets"
+- "Learn basics of `ggplot2` with several public datasets."
-- "Practice writing a script in RMarkdown"
+- "Learn how to customize your plot efficiently (facets, geoms)."
+- "See how to use the stat functions to produce on-the-fly summary plots."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "`ggplot2` relies on the grammar of graphics, an advanced methodology to visualise data."
+- "ggplot() creates a coordinate system that you can add layers to."
+- "You pass a mapping using `aes()` to link dataset variables to visual properties."
+- "You add one or more layers (or `geoms`) to the `ggplot` coordinate system and `aes` mapping."
+- "Building a minimal plot requires to supply a dataset, mapping aesthetics and geometric layers (geoms)."
+- "`ggplot2` offers advanced graphical visualisations to plot extra information from the dataset."
 ---

 ## Table of Contents
 1. [Introduction](#introduction)